slab/quill/docs/docs/configuration.md

 Default: `null`

-Specifies which container has the scrollbars (i.e. `overflow-y: auto`), if changed with CSS from the default `ql-editor`.
+DOM Element or a CSS selector for a DOM Element, specifying which container has the scrollbars (i.e. `overflow-y: auto`), if is has been changed from the default `ql-editor` with custom CSS.
 Necessary to fix scroll jumping bugs when Quill is set to [auto grow](/playground/#autogrow) its height, and another ancestor container is responsible from the scrolling.

 #### strict